Easey Street murders

-The Easey Street murders, often simplified to just Easey Street, refer to the knife murders of two women in Collingwood, Victoria, Australia, an inner suburb of Melbourne, in January 1977.
-Described as "Victoria’s most brutal crime", the case remains unsolved despite a A$1 million reward being posted in 2017.
+The Easey Street murders refer to the knife murders of Suzanne Armstrong and Susan Bartlett in Collingwood, Victoria, Australia, an inner suburb of Melbourne, in January 1977.
+Described as "Victoria’s most brutal crime", the case remained unsolved despite a A$1 million reward being posted in 2017.

+On 19 September 2024 a 65-year-old man, Perikilis "Perry" Kouroumblis, was arrested in Rome, Italy, in connection with the murders.
+He was extradited to Australia and arrived in Melbourne on 3 December 2024.

+Kouroumblis returned to court on 29 October 2025 for a committal hearing over six days, where the evidence of 19 witnesses was tested in court.

 Background

-Suzanne Armstrong (28), a single mother who had a child while staying on Naxos, Greece, and Susan Bartlett (27), a schoolteacher at the Collingwood Education Centre, were old high-school friends from regional Benalla, Victoria, who had moved to Melbourne.
+Suzanne Armstrong (28), a single mother who had a child while staying in Naxos, Greece, and Susan Bartlett (27), a schoolteacher at the Collingwood Education Centre, were old high-school friends from Benalla, regional Victoria, who had moved to Melbourne.
 They had rented the property at 147 Easey Street in October 1976, ten weeks prior to the killings.
-Their terrace house consisted of a long corridor with three bedrooms, leading to a rear kitchen, bathroom, and backyard area.
-On the night of the attack, Bartlett's brother and his girlfriend had visited for dinner before watching television and leaving around 9:00 pm.
+Their terrace house consisted of a long corridor with three bedrooms, leading to a rear kitchen, bathroom, and backyard area, sided by a laneway.

-Murders
+On 10 January 1977, Bartlett's brother and his girlfriend visited for dinner before watching television and leaving around 9:00 pm.
+Police believe that Armstrong and Bartlett were both killed later that same night.

-Neighbours first noted a problem when they retrieved a pet dog, a German Shepherd puppy, belonging to the two which had been wandering the area the next day.
-Neighbours had also heard Armstrong's 16-month-old son, Gregory, whimpering in the days after the attack.
-Finally, three days after the women were killed, the neighbours entered via the back door; Gregory was found unharmed, but distressed and dehydrated in his cot.
-The women's bodies were also discovered near the front of the house.
+Neighbours first noted a problem when they retrieved a puppy belonging to the two, which had been wandering the area the next day.
+The next-door neighbours had noticed the back door open and had also heard Armstrong's 16-month-old son, Gregory, distressed in the days after the attack.
+Finally, three days after the women were killed, on 13 January, the neighbours entered via the back door; Gregory was found unharmed, but distressed and dehydrated in his cot.
+One of the women's bodies was also discovered near the front of the house.